oceanprotocol/ocean.py/READMEs/datatokens-flow.md

 Congrats, you've created your first Ocean datatoken! 🐋

 As an alternative for publishing a NFT and a datatoken at once, you can use `create_nft_with_erc20`.
-For the NFT creation, use `CreateERC721DataNoDeployer` named tuple, because the additional ERC20 deployer will automatically be set as the factory router.